DoorDash Driver Review: How It Works, Pay & Is It Worth It?

 Keep track of all DoorDash business expenses, even if you also use the product or service personally, because all or part of the costs can be deducted come tax time.

-Now that you know the basics, let’s get into the nitty-gritty.
+Now that you know the basics, let’s get into the details.
 Here’s what you really want to know about delivering with DoorDash.

-Guaranteed pay is nice, but the opportunities to earn extra money make Dashing worth it.
+The Base Pay feature is nice, but the opportunities to earn extra money makes Dashing stand out over similar driver apps.

 Look for Peak Pay Incentives.
-On busy days, DoorDash incentivizes drivers to Dash with an extra $1-$4 per delivery if you:
+On busy days, DoorDash incentivizes drivers to Dash with an extra earnings per delivery if you:

 - Deliver in a particular time and area